-Your first option is to pay your entire loan balance in full.
-However, most people don’t have the ability to make a huge lump sum payment, so this isn’t a practical solution for most borrowers.
+Your first option is to pay your entire loan amount in full.
+However, most people don’t have the ability to make a huge lump sum payment.
+So, this isn’t a practical solution for most student loan borrowers.

-This leaves two realistic options: loan consolidation or loan rehabilitation.
+This leaves two realistic options: student loan consolidation or loan rehabilitation.

 Consolidate your defaulted student loan

-Consolidation is often confused with refinancing.
-But they’re actually two different repayment strategies.
-Refinancing creates a new loan with a private lender, while consolidation lets you keep your loans with the Department of Education under a Direct Consolidation Loan.
+Many borrowers often confuse consolidation with refinancing.
+But they’re two different student loan repayment strategies.
+Refinancing creates a new loan with a private lender, while consolidation lets you keep your loans with the U.S. Department of Education under a Direct Consolidation Loan.

-To consolidate defaulted federal student loans, you must choose one of the following options:
+To consolidate defaulted federal student loan debt, you must choose one of the following options:

-- Repay the new Direct Consolidation Loan under an income-driven repayment (IDR) plan.
+- Repay the new Direct Consolidation Loan under an income-driven repayment plan.